viziotvhelpcorner/vizio-steup/index.rst

 ----------

 This website is **not associated with vizio.com/setup, VIZIO, or any other brand**.
-We are an **independent third-party service provider** providing assistance and support through our own service packages.
-All trademarks, logos, and brand names mentioned are used for informational purposes only.
+Disclaimer :-  This website is not associated with jcp.syf.com/activate or any other brand.
+We are an independent or third-party service provider providing support with our service packages.